Atulyaverma70/Machine-Learning-Deep-Learning/MLmodels.md

     * Data visualization
 * steps to perform that
     1. standardize the data
-    2. finds the covarience matrix
+    2. finds the covarience matrix(The covariance matrix shows how features vary with respect to each other.)
-    3. finds eigen value and eigen vector
+    3. finds eigen value and eigen vector()
     4. sort eigen value in descending order and choose top k eigen vectors

 # feature selection